COCONUT: A coronal model with an energy decomposition strategy: Introduction

-Based on the above considerations, the paper is organised as follows.
+Based on the above considerations, the paper is organized as follows.
 In Section \ref{NumericalAlgorithm}, we introduce the numerical algorithm used to make the coronal simulations and describe the derivation of the decomposed energy equation used to improve the numerical stability of the MHD coronal model.
 In Section~\ref{sec:Numerical Results}, we present the time-evolving simulation results around the solar maximum CR and compare them with coronal observations.
 This section also presents a comparison of quasi–steady-state simulation results obtained with both versions of the COCONUT model, using the total and decomposed energy equations, during a solar minimum and an increasing activity phase, to further validate the energy decomposition method.
-In Section~\ref{sec:Conclusion}, we summarise the features of the implicit, time-evolving coronal model COCONUT that adopts the decomposed energy equation and provide concluding remarks.
+In Appendix~\ref{sec:benchmark}, we present the results of the Orszag–Tang vortex problem and the MHD rotor problem \citep{Stone_2008,CIUCA2020100042} to further validate and analyze the decomposed energy equation method and the HLL Riemann solver with an additional dissipation term in the energy component.
+In Section~\ref{sec:Conclusion}, we summarize the features of the implicit, time-evolving coronal model COCONUT that adopts the decomposed energy equation and provide concluding remarks.